danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 Cobblestone pushed me well beyond my previous limits in technical excellence, stress management, balancing personal relationships with work, pure hustle, and more.

 I constantly reflect on outcomes in my life to extract as much learning as possible, and Cobblestone is no exception.
-While I am writing this for my future self more than anything, if you are reading this I hope you find them helpful as well.
+While I am writing this for my future self more than anything, if you are reading this I hope you find it helpful as well.
-Some of these learnings are mostly relevant to someone starting a company or working at an early stage startup, but many should be applicable to anyone looking to perform at their highest level in their personal and professional life.
+Many of these learnings are most relevant to someone starting a company or working at an early stage startup, but they should be applicable to anyone looking to perform at their highest level in their personal and professional life.

 ## The good